Carolina Panthers: Stadium and practice facilities

-Team Headquarters
+Team headquarters

 The Panthers were planning on building a $1 billion team headquarters and training facility on a 240 acre in Rock Hill, South Carolina, nicknamed "The Rock".
 After six months of discussions and state approval of $115 million in incentives, the formal announcement of the team's plan for a new practice facility came on June 5, 2019.
 Rock Hill mayor John Gettys described the project at that time as the biggest in the city's history.
 Groundbreaking took place in July 2019, and it was expected to be completed by summer 2023.
 The agreement with Rock Hill, however, ended up being terminated on April 19, 2022, with owner David Tepper filing for Chapter 11 bankruptcy.

 Culture

 The Panthers are supported in both North Carolina and South Carolina; South Carolina Governor Nikki Haley declared July 30, 2012, "Carolina Panthers Day" in her state, saying that "when it comes to professional teams, the Carolina Panthers are the team that South Carolina calls their own".
-During the 2016 NFC Championship and Super Bowl, the hashtag #OneCarolina was used by college and professional sports teams from North Carolina and South Carolina to show unified support for the Panthers.
+During the 2015 NFC Championship and Super Bowl, the hashtag #OneCarolina was used by college and professional sports teams from North Carolina and South Carolina to show unified support for the Panthers.

-Pat Yasinskas of ESPN.com observed in 2012 that while there is "a bit of a wine-and-cheese atmosphere at Panthers games ... there is a strong core of die-hard fans who bring energy to Bank of America Stadium.
-Charlotte lives and dies with the Panthers because there aren't a lot of other options in the sports world".
 Sports Illustrated graded the Panthers as having the 10th highest "NFL Fan Value Experience" in 2007, attributing much of the fan atmosphere to the team's newness when compared to the established basketball fanbase.
 They also observed that the stadium has scattered parking lots, each of which has a different tailgating style.
 Some have fried chicken, pork, or Carolina-style barbecue, while others have live bands and televisions.
 Pickup football games in the parking lots are common.

-The Carolina Panthers have sold out all home games since December 2002, and their home attendance has ranked in the NFL's top ten since 2006.
+The Carolina Panthers have a home stadium capacity of just under 75,000, with home attendance ranking in the NFL's top ten since 2006.